jrgdre/lept-tess-ocv/ReadMe.md

 1.	build an Open Computer Vision library under MS-Windows, that supports the OCRTesseract API.

-2. Have one build script, that:
+2. Have one build script, that performes the following steps:

-	-	first pulls (clone or update) all the dependencies from there Source Code Versioning systems (like GitHub);
+	-	pull (clone or update) all the dependencies from there Source Code Versioning systems (like GitHub);

+	-	check out the latest known working stable release of each package;

-	-	compiles the different packages;
+	-	compile the packages, in order of dependency;

-	-	create a `lib` directory for static linking applications;
+	-	create two `lib` directories, one for static linking applications, one for dynamic linking applications;

-	-	create a `install` directory with the binaries needed for dynamic linking applications
+	-	create a `bin` directory with the binaries needed for dynamic linking applications and the applications created by the packages

 3. Support different compilers: